A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Introduction

 Specifically, we introduce a unified taxonomy that is organized around three core design dimensions: the \textbf{memory substrate}, the \textbf{cognitive mechanism}, and the \textbf{memory subject}, as shown in Figure~\ref{fig:main_figure}.
-We classify existing foundation agent memory works by substrate into external and internal, by cognitive mechanism into functional categories such as episodic, sensory, working, semantic, and procedural memory, and by subject into user-centric versus agent-centric subjects.
+We classify existing foundation agent memory works by substrate into external and internal, by cognitive mechanism into functional categories such as sensory, working, episodic, semantic, and procedural memory, and by subject into user-centric versus agent-centric subjects.
 From a system perspective, we further analyze how these foundation agent memory systems are operated under different agent topologies, distinguishing the fundamental memory operations in single-agent systems from those memory routings in multi-agent settings.
-Furthermore, we highlight the growing role of learning policies, showing how agents are increasingly trained to conquer memory management itself and thus to learn from their interaction histories and self-evolve over time.
-To reflect the impact of shifting environments on foundation agent memory design, we discuss scalability issues across context length and environment complexity, and we review the evaluation method and metrics used to measure memory performance and utility.
+Furthermore, we highlight the growing role of learning policies, showing how agents are increasingly trained to master memory management itself and thus to learn from their interaction histories and self-evolve over time.
+These learned policies close the loop between short-term selection and long-term consolidation, turning memory from a passively managed resource into an actively evolving capability.
+To reflect the impact of shifting environments on foundation agent memory design, we discuss scalability issues across interaction horizon, environment complexity, and the number of interacting agents and systems, and we review the evaluation method and metrics used to measure memory performance and utility.
 Finally, we outline six open challenges in foundation agent memory to guide the next generation of foundation agent memory design.